-Welcome to the NEW Dartmouth Jewish Sound Archive
+Welcome to the Dartmouth Jewish Sound Archive

-Lewis Glinert - Cultural Director
+Lewis Glinert - Cultural Director - Middle Eastern Studies

-Alex Hartov - Technical Director
+Alex Hartov - Technical Director - Thayer School of Engineering

 The Dartmouth Jewish Sound Archive was established in 2002 as a repository of sound recordings for researchers and students.
 Please note, it is not a free music download site.
 If you are not on campus at Dartmouth College, you will need to have a user account.
 To register you will need to demonstrate a legitimate scholarly or research purpose.
 User accounts are good for 1 year and can be renewed as needed.
-NOTE: The procedure has changed significantly from what it once was.
-We need to ensure that access is limited to authorized users and for this purpose Dartmouth uses a "Web Authentication" page, that requires proper credentials.
-At this time, in order to register you will need either a Facebook account or a Yahoo account.

 You will find in the Dartmouth Jewish Sound Archive a wide range of material: